charlie thomas broadcaster documentary maker author headshot

 charlie thomas broadcaster documentary maker author jessica ennis olympics 2012

 In the summer of 2012, London hosted the Olympic Games for the first time since 1948.
-From July 27th to August 12th, Charlie was part of Sky News’ Olympics team, anchoring their coverage live from the new Olympic Park.
+From July 27th to August 12th, I was part of Sky News’ Olympics team, anchoring their coverage live from the new Olympic Park.
 The high point of the Games was the evening of August 4th, known as Super Saturday.
 During one remarkable hour in front of an ecstatic Olympic Stadium crowd, Jessica Ennis, Greg Rutherford and Mo Farah all won gold for Britain.
 Jessica had gone into the Games carrying a huge weight of expectation but she rose to the challenge, winning the heptathlon.
-Charlie was there to interview her the following morning.
+I was there to interview her the following morning.

 2012 Olympics - Tom Daley